Here are ten things that you need to be aware of when scheduling staff, but may not already know.

 “An example would be in an inbound sales environment you may see a spike in sales in an evening, more sales = more calls, meaning your AHT in that period is higher.
 This means that if you run on a set day AHT, you may understaff your evening.”

 Many contact centres also change AHT in accordance with temperature, as better weather often means that customers are less willing to spend large amounts of time on the phone.

 In addition, in many 24-hour contact centres AHTs are often longer in the evening, due to people being more willing to spend time on the phone during this period of the day.

 10. Spreadsheets Can Work Well in WFM Calculations, But Only for 35 Advisors or Fewer

 Spreadsheets are a great method for smaller contact centres to generate WFM calculations in a cost-efficient manner.
 But, the general rule of thumb is that they only remain reliable for up to 35 advisors.

 This is why many contact centres combine their spreadsheets with WFM software, as evident in the poll below.
 In fact, with 46% of the vote, it is the most common method for forecasting in the contact centre arena.

 (This information was taken from our piece: Spreadsheets Do not Replace WFM for Forecasting)

 Do you have any more tips on the subject of Workforce Management that you may like to reveal to us?

-If so, please leave them, as well as any other thoughts, in the comments section below.
+If so, please leave them, as well as any other thoughts, in an email to Call Centre Helper.